HackerN64/F3DEX3/README.md

 ### Obscure semantic differences from F3DEX2 that should never matter in practice

 - `SPLoadUcode*` will corrupt RSP texture state previously set with `SPTexture`.
+  (In F3DEX2, it would be set to all zeros--texture disabled--after returning from the other microcode, but in F3DEX3 it is set to garbage data.)
 After returning from the other microcode but before drawing anything else, you must execute `SPTexture` again.
-Normally, `SPTexture` is executed as part of every material, so its state would not be relied on.
+Normally, `SPTexture` is executed as part of every material, so its state would not be relied on across microcode changes.
 - Changing fog settings--i.e. enabling or disabling `G_FOG` in the geometry mode or executing `SPFogFactor` or `SPFogPosition`--between loading verts and drawing tris with those verts will lead to incorrect fog values for those tris.
+In F3DEX2, the fog settings at vertex load time would always be used, even if they were changed before drawing tris.

 ## Credits

-F3DEX3 modifications from F3DEX2 are by Sauraen and are dedicated to the public domain.
+F3DEX3 modifications from F3DEX2 are by Sauraen and are dedicated to the public domain. `cpu/` C code is entirely by Sauraen and also dedicated to the public domain.

 If you use F3DEX3 in a romhack, please credit "F3DEX3 Microcode - Sauraen" in your project's in-game Staff Roll or wherever other contributors to your project are credited.

 Other credits:
 - Wiseguy: large chunk of F3DEX2 disassembly documentation and first version of